falsandtru/dw-cache/README.md

   - Scan, loop, and burst resistance
 - Few tradeoffs
   - Not the highest hit ratio
-  - Significantly small cache size can degrade hit ratio
+  - Very smaller cache size than sufficient can degrade hit ratio
 - Upward compatible with ARC
   - Comprehensively higher performance
 - Upward compatible with Segmented LRU